 Once the beans are cooked for around 45 mins, leave it to cool down on its own.
 Do not force the steam out of pressure cooker.
 Beans will still cook inside because of the build up pressure.
 After steam inside the pressure cooker fully comes out, remove smashed ginger and garlic.

 Transfer cooked beans into cast-iron pot.
 Cook it further for around 5 mins with continuous stirring and rubbing wooden spatula against the pot slowly-not to break or mash beans.
 This will help to ensure that beans do not stick to bottom of the pot but also help to develop earthy irony flavor.
 Add 2-3 cups of hot water, and cook it further for around 8-10 mins on low-heat.
 Taste and add more salt if required.

 Heat 1-2 tbs of ghee in cast-iron saucepan.
 When ghee starts to smoke, reduce heat and add a tsp of finely chopped garlic, 2-3 dry red chilies, ½ tsp of fenugreek seed and a tbs of wild Himalayan herb.
-Turn off the heat and add a tsp of turmeric powder and a tbs of cumin and coriander powder mix.
+Turn off the heat and add a tsp of turmeric powder.
 The residual heat in the pan will cook it further.
 Pour this mixture immediately to cast-iron pot with Daal– gives a hot sizzling sound while pouring.
 This tempering process gives aromatic, garlicky, buttery and smoky flavor to the dish.
 You will also see that the Daal color changes to peculiar greenish color.